From Proletariat to Traveler

 And then I decided to start GlobalGaz, my travel blog.
 I wanted to share my travel experiences with other fellow travelers.
 But so many bloggers seemed to be writing the same posts on the same places.
 I needed to carve a separate path.

-Since then I have traveled to 140 countries.
+Since then I have traveled to over 170 countries.
 I have seen and experienced so much.
 It sounds hackneyed, but it’s true.
 More than I could have ever imagined.